Last Updated on September 12, 2022 by Rebecca Huff

 Chickens really are quite entertaining and are a great source of nutritious eggs as well.
 Ours have kept us on our toes, made us laugh, disturbed the peace and stretched our patience but all along we have enjoyed having them.
 Here's what I've learned that will hopefully help you get started keeping backyard chickens where you live!

 Young hens ready to lay eggs are called pullets and are usually around 20 weeks old.
 To start off with you might want to buy less than 5 chicks.
 They are more productive when young, up until about 5 years of age.
-Over time, you can slowly obtain more to keep the egg supply steady.
+Over time, you can slowly obtain more to keep the egg production and thus, your egg supply, steady.

 - Plymouth Rock